mahmoud-sayed/freelancers-gate/README.md

 - added global file styling using sass with functions and vars

-- created navbar and footer design maked all links working with pages
+- created navbar and footer design make all links working with pages

 - done creating all basic site pages design but still need to add more things to make the site more adorable

 - create fake rest API server using JSON server to use it to finish front end functionality

+- fitch data and pass it to children's using the old way (pass py props).

 ## errors and issues I faced